GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 1. **Start the Game**: Click the "Start Game" button to begin.
 2. **Guess the Location**: Click on the 3D map to identify the city.
 Your goal is to click as close as possible to the correct location.
 3. **Distance Feedback**: The distance between the estimated location and the target location is shown in km.
 Users should base their estimates on the distance feedback.
-4. **Color Feedback**: The Hacettepe University Beytepe Campus is set as the reference.
+4. **Color Feedback**: The Hacettepe University Beytepe Campus (geomatics engineering building) is set as the reference.
 Feedback is displayed as a color-coded line from the reference point to the guessed location:
    - **Green**: Very close to the target (less than 500 km). ![Ekran görüntüsü 2024-12-07 180638](https://github.com/user-attachments/assets/ea4cef6f-7ba3-4794-9aff-ae032c7ed186)